spuithori/svelte-ionic-app/README.md

 - Adding custom class to Modal/Popover does not work (using controller) - using inline is probably better

 # Todo
-- Ion Back Button - does not show nor work
+- Ion Back Button - does not show nor work - rebuild using https://github.com/ionic-team/ionic-framework/blob/main/core/src/components/back-button/back-button.tsx
-- Nav component - works, but implementation might be dirty (leaking DOM elements). ion-nav-link not implemented.
+- Nav component - works nicely, but implementation might be dirty (leaking DOM elements?). ion-nav-link not implemented.
 - Menu controller - getMenu needed to get menu, not menucontroller

 # Issues - need help